Skip to content

 Why Your Google Business Profile Matters More Than Ever

-If you're running a small or medium-sized business in today's competitive landscape, your Google Business Profile (formerly Google My Business) isn't just a nice-to-have—it's absolutely essential.
-Whether you're managing a bustling restaurant in Shoreditch, operating a boutique fitness studio in Camden, or running a retail shop in Kingston, your Google Business Profile often serves as the first impression potential customers have of your business.
+Do you run a small or medium-sized business in today's competitive landscape?
+Then your Google Business Profile (formerly Google My Business) isn't just a nice-to-have.
+It's absolutely essential.
+You might manage a bustling restaurant in Shoreditch, a boutique fitness studio in Camden, or a retail shop in Kingston.
+In each case, your Google Business Profile often gives potential customers their first impression of your business.

-Recent studies show that 46% of all Google searches have local intent, and businesses with optimised profiles are twice as likely to be considered reputable by consumers.
-At Byter Digital, we've helped countless London businesses transform their online presence, and we know that a well-optimised Google Business Profile can be the difference between thriving and merely surviving.
+Recent studies show that 46% of all Google searches have local intent.
+Businesses with optimised profiles are twice as likely to be seen as reputable.
+At Byter Digital, we've helped countless London businesses transform their online presence.
+We know a well-optimised Google Business Profile can be the difference between thriving and merely surviving.

 Complete Every Section of Your Profile

-The foundation of an effective Google Business Profile starts with completeness.
-Google rewards businesses that provide comprehensive information, and customers appreciate having all the details they need at their fingertips.
+An effective Google Business Profile starts with completeness.
+Google rewards businesses that provide thorough information.
+Customers also like having all the details they need at their fingertips.

-Start with the basics: ensure your business name, address, and phone number (NAP) are accurate and consistent across all platforms.
-This might seem obvious, but you'd be surprised how many businesses lose potential customers due to incorrect opening hours or outdated contact information.
+Start with the basics.
+Make sure your business name, address, and phone number (NAP) are accurate and consistent across all platforms.
+This might seem obvious.
+Yet many businesses lose customers through wrong opening hours or outdated contact details.

-Don't overlook the business description—you have 750 characters to tell your story.
-Use this space to highlight what makes your business unique, mention your location, and include relevant keywords naturally.
+Don't overlook the business description.
+You have 750 characters to tell your story.
+Use the space to highlight what makes your business unique.
+Mention your location.
+Include relevant keywords naturally.
 For instance, if you run a yoga studio in Clapham, mention "yoga classes in Clapham" and your specialties like "hot yoga" or "beginner-friendly sessions."

 Byter DigitalDigital Marketing